-The SD Card Ethernet Port Setup provides you an alternate method to specify a fixed IP Address for the controller Primary Subnet configuration when the web server is not accessible.
+The SD Card Ethernet Port Setup procedure provides an alternate method to specify a fixed IP Address for the module Primary Subnet configuration when the web server is not accessible.
 This is useful for setting the initial IP address for a new product or following a configuration reset.

 This operation executes only if Module Switch 2 is OPEN and Module Switch 4 is CLOSED.
-If both Switches 2 and 4 are CLOSED, the 'Front Panel SD Card Firmware Update' operation, which is executed when Switch 2 is CLOSED takes precedence.
+If both Switches 2 and 4 are CLOSED, the 'User SD Card Firmware Update' operation, which is executed when Switch 2 is CLOSED takes precedence.